Campbell discusses independence, Brexit, Labour and the SNP with Herald editor

 "And I think that is where they fell short.
 I would say they have got to develop the answers to difficult questions."

-Asked if he thought the UK would enter the EU in the next ten years, the passionate Remainer said "it is possible" pointing out that the "fast" pace of change in current UK politics.
+Asked if he thought the UK would enter the EU in the next ten years, the passionate Remainer said "it is possible" pointing to the "fast" pace of change in current UK politics.

 He said Brexit was now "a national and international joke" and he believed Labour would revisit some issues relating to the UK's departure from the EU if Keir Starmer became Prime Minister.